suulcoder/Chasers-of-the-Lost-Data/README.md

 ## Getting Started 🚀

-This script was develop in Python and uses Pandas, Numpy, Sklearn and CSV python libraries there are three important files:
+This script was developed in Python and uses Pandas, Numpy, Sklearn and CSV python libraries.
   	'''
 	Install Python 3.6 or a newer version
 	Intall Pip